 Chemotherapy drugs are administered in two ways, which depend on the type and stage of mesothelioma, the patient’s overall health and the type of drug(s) being used.

 Drugs are carried through the bloodstream after being swallowed in pill form or injected intravenously (through an IV).
 Typically, chemotherapy drugs are available in pill form only during clinical trials.

-Drugs are injected directly at the site of the tumor, where it saturates the area containing the cancer and kills cells that may be left after surgery.
-Intraoperative chemotherapy drugs are heated to about 100ºF – 105ºF (38ºC – 41ºC) before being injected.
+Drugs are applied directly at the site of the tumor, where they saturate the area containing the cancer and kill cells that may be left after surgery.
+Intraoperative chemotherapy drugs are heated to about 100ºF – 105ºF (38ºC – 41ºC) before being applied.

 Drugs are administered before surgery in order to shrink the tumors, making them easier to remove.

 Chemotherapy drugs are given during surgery to let doctors increase the dosage while minimizing side effects.

 Drugs are administered after surgery to kill microscopic cancer cells left over and reduce risk of recurrence.

 What to Expect During Chemotherapy Treatment

 Preparing for chemotherapy will vary based on the type of drugs you are given and how they are being administered.
 Your doctor will provide you with specific instructions on how to best prepare, but there are some general things to keep in mind.

 How to Prepare for Chemotherapy